-Self-concept is defined by the set of representations and perceptions of oneself.
+As you have probably learned at university, self-concept is defined by the set of representations and perceptions of oneself.
 It answers the question: "Who am I?"
 Self-concept is often divided into two components, the "I" and the "Me".
 The "I" refers to the subjective self, whereas the "Me" refers to the objective self (Lewis, 1991).
 Development experts often refer to the objective self as the "I" or "I exist."
 This part of the child's self-concept, developed around 2 or 3 months, allows infants to understand that they are separate beings and distinct from other objects and people, which they can affect.
 For example, when a child touches a mobile, it moves.
 They therefore understand that they have an impact on their environment (Lewis, 1991).
 At this stage, children are not yet able to understand that they are a boy or a girl.
 They only understand that they are a separate entity.